input-output-hk/partner-chains-smart-contracts/docs/README.md

 ![Public key update](pubkeyupdate.svg)

-## TODO:

-- Claiming transactions from a bundles with an earlier ATMS

 ## Appendix

-[^1]: Distributed map and set implementation details are still WIP, but we plan to use something like this: https://github.com/Plutonomicon/plutonomicon/blob/main/stick-breaking-set.md
+[^1]: Distributed set implementation details are still WIP, but we plan to use something like this: https://github.com/Plutonomicon/plutonomicon/blob/main/stick-breaking-set.md